sekikn/testudine/precommit/docs/precommit-architecture.md

 Finally, the results are reported to the screen and, optionally, to JIRA.

-# The Nucleus of Testing

-For phases where the projects personality gets called, the basic flow is:
+# Test Flow

+The basic workflow for many of the sub-items in individual phases are:

-1. print a header
+1. print a header, so the end user knows that something is happening
 1. verify if the test is needed.
 If so, continue on.
-1. Call personality_modules
-1. personality_modules then calls clear_personality_queue to clean out the old queue.
-It then takes the CHANGED_MODULES list, personality_enqueue_module the appropriate modules from this list with the appropriate flags
+Otherwise, return success and let the next part of the phase execute.
+1. Ask the personality about what modules and what flags should get used
+1. Execute maven in the given modules with the given flags.
+Log the output and record the time and result code.
+1. Do any extra work as appropriate (diffs, counts, etc) and either accept the status and message given by the maven run or change the vote, message, log file, etc.
-1. mvn_modules_worker is then called to do the heavy lifting
+1. Add the outcome(s) to the report generator
-1. This will keep track of the time for each maven call, logging the output, and most importantly recording the exit status.
-1. Depending upon the test, mvn_modules_message will get called to either populate the reporting table(s) or after a serious of further checks based upon the output (logs, artifacts, etc) of the maven run.

 As one can see, the modules list is one of the key inputs into what actually gets executed.
-As a result, projects have full flexibility in either adding, modifying, or even removing modules from the precommit test list.
+As a result, projects must full flexibility in either adding, modifying, or even removing modules from the test list.
+If a personality removes the entire list of modules, then that test should just be ignored.